fihovi/TwitchGatherer/README.md

 # Twitch Video Gatherer
-The Twitch Video Gatherer is a tool that gathers videos from a Twitch channel and stores them in a database.
+The Twitch Video Gatherer is a tool that gathers video data from a predetermined Twitch channels and stores them in a database.

 ## Setup
 1. Install dependencies: `npm install`